jbeck018/howlerops/docs/PHASE_3_KICKOFF.md

 **The Big Picture:**

-SQL Studio currently serves individual users brilliantly.
+Howlerops currently serves individual users brilliantly.
 Phase 3 transforms it into a collaborative platform where teams can work together seamlessly.

 **User Stories:**